zarif98sjs/blog/hugo_files/myblog/content/blog/hugo.md

 Now that you have created your site .
 It's time for you to deploy and let the world know about your next big thing :p
 Make a public repository `YOUR_USERNAME.github.io` and clone that repository locally .
 Now go to your site and type `hugo` in command prompt .
 This will create a `\public` directory in your site folder .
 Now copy all the contents from your directory to the repository you created in this step .
 Commit your changes and go to GitHub .
 Go to repository settings and scroll down to `GitHub Pages` .
 Hopefully you will find the link where your website is deployed .

+Now that you know , how to create and deploy your site , the opportunities are endless !

 ---